 We facilitate the extensive and legal use of works in cooperation with copyright holders.

 Kopiosto provides quick and easy solutions that meet the needs of users.
 Copyright holders are provided with appropriate remunerations.
-The strong shared voice of our extensive membership base ensures people’s growing appreciation of copyrights.
+The strong shared voice of our extensive membership base ensures people’s growing appreciation and defending of copyrights.
 We operate at the very heart of a multi-channel media world in an efficient, open and cooperative manner.

 Cornerstones of our strategy